TeseoLou/clancy-nook-walking-tours/README.md

 4. A confirmation message appeared, indicating the deployment was successful, along with the live link to the website.

 Additionally, I will fork this repository so that it can be cloned for future use and development.

+---

+## **Future Developments** (8)
+While the current version of the Clancy Nook website is fully functional and optimized, there are several enhancements planned for future iterations.
+These improvements will address performance concerns, enhance accessibility, introduce new interactive features, and improve overall functionality.

+### **Addressing Lighthouse Performance Insights** (8.1)
+During performance testing with Google Lighthouse, several key areas were identified for potential improvement:

+Eliminating Render-Blocking Resources
+- Lighthouse flagged Bootstrap CSS and Google Fonts as render-blocking resources, which slightly delay page rendering.
+- While I have looked into using _cdnjs.com_ to help mitigate this issue, addressing render-blocking resources effectively is beyond the scope of this project.

+Largest Contentful Paint (LCP) Optimization
+- Since this project is intended to be a fully professional site, I do not want to compromise on image quality or change any of the images.
+- In the future, when I am working with a graphic designer, I would like them to optimize and resize the images within the flow while maintaining their intended visual impact.

+Reducing Unused CSS
+- As Bootstrap and FontAwesome include many unused styles, I have looked into the following solutions but have been unable to fully address this during this project window:
+  - Using _purgeCSS_ to remove unused styles in production.
+  - Exploring a custom Bootstrap build to include only the necessary components.

+### **Enhanced Contact Form Functionality** (8.2)
+Currently, the contact form is static, meaning user submissions do not send messages to the website owner.
+A key goal for future development is to make this form fully functional.
+In the short term, a simple Email Service API would be an effective solution:
+- Using an external API service such as Formspree.
+- Allows form data to be emailed directly to the site owner.
+- Does not require backend hosting, making it easy to implement.

+However, in the long term, I want to develop a custom backend solution as I advance my skills in future modules:
+- Implementing a server-side application.
+- Handling form submissions securely and efficiently.

+### **Video Content Integration** (8.3)
+Once video content becomes available, I plan to integrate it into the website to enhance engagement and provide a richer user experience.
+Potential uses include:
+- Embedding short promotional videos on the homepage to give visitors a preview of the tours.
+- Including tour highlight videos on the relevant tour pages to give users a visual introduction.
+- Providing behind-the-scenes footage or interviews with the tour guide for added storytelling.

+### Downloadable Tour PDFs (8.4)
+For improved accessibility, I plan to offer downloadable PDFs of the tour details.
+These will serve multiple purposes:
+- Allowing users to access tour information offline.
+- Providing an accessible text-based alternative for those with visual impairments or reading difficulties.
+- Serving as a printable guide for visitors who prefer physical copies.

+### Forking the Repository and Custom Domain Name (8.5)
+Currently, the project is hosted on GitHub Pages using the default .github.io subdomain.
+To make the website more professional and easier to share, I plan to:
+- Fork the repository to create a new version with refined features.
+- Purchase a custom domain name (e.g., clancynooktours.com).
+- Link the custom domain to GitHub Pages using DNS settings.